 Once the agent runs are completed, open the context menu for each run, and click on Get Log.
 The log file will automatically get downloaded in the background for you and it will open in the logs file in a new browser tab allowing you to examine the logs without having the need to go to the server and check the logs.

-If the agents or servers are configured to keep data backups, the context menu will also contain a Get Data menu which will allow you to download the extracted data in a zip file and in case you are your requirement is to generate small JSON output file then by using the Get Data option you will be able to open and explore the data file in the new browser tab only.
+If the agents or servers are configured to keep data backups, the context menu will also contain a Get Data menu which will allow you to download the extracted data in a zip file and in case your requirement is to generate small JSON output file then by using the Get Data option you will be able to open and explore the data file in the new browser tab only.

 6. We’ll now move one of the agents into production by moving it into the Prod directory.
 The Prod directory is configured to generate tickets, so a ticket will be generated if the agent fails.